Student accommodation in Leicester

 Yes, we list self-contained studio properties among our offering.
 In fact, there are three different accommodation options you can choose from in Leicester.

 If you’re looking for a studio, go for the option called Entire Place.
 This option will give you complete privacy in a fully self-contained studio where you will have your own bedroom, bathroom and cooking facilities.
 No need to share with anyone, so this option is perfect if you love your peace and quiet.

 Alternatively you can also share some or all of your living space.
 If you’re looking to share, choose either a Shared Room, where you’ll live in the same bedroom with at least one other person, or a Private Room, where you’ll stay in your own private bedroom.
-Depending on the property, your bathroom might be either private or shared in the Private Room option.
+Depending on the property, your bathroom might be either private or shared in the Private Room option, while in a Shared Room you’ll also share a bathroom with others.
 In both of these two property types, you’ll be sharing other living facilities like a lounge area and a kitchen with other tenants.

 The properties we list are usually rented fully furnished, so you likely won’t have to bring or buy your own furniture or appliances.
-Make sure to check this on the property page or with your booking consultant though, as some properties may not be fully furnished.
+Make sure to check this on the property page or with your booking consultant though, as a few properties in Leicester are rented unfurnished.